ritish Armoured Division

 The British suffered early on in North Africa from not mixing enough supporting infantry in with their armour.
 A 1940 armoured division comprised 2 armoured brigades with no organic infantry, and only two motor battalions grouped into a support group with a Royal Horse Artillery (RHA) regiment.

 The terrain in Asia did not lend itself to large armoured operations, but tanks provided excellent service supporting infantry, and where they met Japanese armour, they proved themselves superior.
-The Plains of Burma during the capture and seige of MEIKTILA (1) probably saw the largest concerted use of British armour, with 255 Tank Brigade (see Below).
-Stuarts and Grants were the mainstay in Burma.
+The Plains of Burma during the capture and siege of MEIKTILA (1) probably saw the largest concerted use of British armour, with 255 Tank Brigade (see Below).
+Stuarts and Grants were the mainstay of British armoured forces in Burma.
 In Asia, armour tended to be spread out as infantry support, as the opposing Japanese armour posed relatively little threat.
 The information below is quoted verbatim from Units in Burma (2)

 This link gives useful information on Allied armoured vehicle markings.